ADHD Assessments

 you expect?

-• We meet with caregivers for a clinical interview to discuss your child’s developmental history, school performance, strengths and specific concerns (1-2 hours).
+We meet with caregivers for a clinical interview to discuss your child’s developmental history, academic performance, strengths and specific concerns (1-2 hours).

 We will also review other sources of information like previous psychological/psychiatric reports, speech language reports, report cards etc.

-• A detailed document containing test scores, clinical observations, and tailored recommendations for how to support your child at school and at home.
+A detailed document containing test scores, clinical observations, and tailored recommendations for support academically and in daily living.
 The report will not be sent to anyone without your and/or your child’s consent.
-You may find it helpful to share the report with other medical/mental health providers or the school for school planning (IEP and IPRC meetings).
-For University Students we ask that you look into and share the university guidelines for accommodations set by the university to ensure our assessment meets their requirements.
+You may find it helpful to share the report with other medical/mental health providers or the school for academic planning (IEP and IPRC meetings).
+For post secondary students recommendations can be shared with the academic support centre of your post secondary institution.